Part II

 In Conclusion: Participatory Reality

-Participatory reality is not mere philosophy—
+Participatory Reality is not mere philosophy—

 it is a lived orientation, a way of moving through the world.